yeram410/xilinx_contest/README.md

 Self-driving robots that track geese are equipped with automatic monitoring functions as they go around golf courses.

-The concept of our project is that several robots send and receive data from each other, recognize and track geese, and expel geese that cause damage to commercial areas.
+The concept of our project is that several robots send and receive data from each other, recognize and track geese, and chase them away that cause damage to commercial areas.

-When robots recognize geese, they accumulate geese photo data and provide it to the lab, enabling efficient use in the area of animal behabior model and test control.
+When robots recognize geese, they accumulate geese photo data and provide it to the lab, enabling efficient use in the area of animal behabior modification and Pest control Industry.

-우리 프로젝트는 이미지 인식과 자율주행 기술을 사용하고 있음.
-이미지 인식하는데에 있어서 Vitis AI 를 활용할 수 있음.
-Vitis 어떤 AI 인지. (장점 서술) 거위를 추적하는 자율주행 로봇은 골프장을 돌면서 자동으로 모니터링하는 기능을 갖추고 있음.
-거위를 인식하고, 추적하여 상업지역에 피해를 끼치는 거위를 내쫓는 것이 우리 프로젝트의 컨셉 거위을 인식할 떄 거위 사진 데이터를 축적하여 연구소에 제공함으로서 animal behavior Modification과 Pest Control 분야에 효율적 사용이 가능함.

 #### Purpose and Expectations
 We have designed a big durable amphibious goose remover badger